kaxonomy/kaxonomy/README.md

 ## About

-Java Software Engineer and recent Cybersecurity Engineering Graduate with four years experience developing professional modular software.
+Java Software Engineer and recent Cybersecurity Engineering Graduate with four years experience developing professional modular software

 ## Current Focus

 Many details of ongoing projects are restricted by NDAs, though I'm always striving to deepen my knowledge and expertise across technologies.
-Most recently used languages and tools involve:
+Most recent used languages and frameworks involve:

 - Java and Kotlin ☕
 - C# and .NET ©️